asarubbo/gentoo-stage4/README.md

 - packages update
 - any other modification in the configuration

-Releases will not be frequently.
+Releases will not be frequent.
-This doesn't mean that the project is not maintained, but simply is not needed have a release every week.
+This doesn't mean that the project is not maintained, but simply it is not necessary to have a release every week.
-Usually a release will be done after major upstream **stable** changes (gcc, glibc) and for each toolchain update, a complete `emerge -e world` will be done before make a new release.
+Usually a release will be published after major upstream **stable** changes (gcc, glibc) and for each toolchain update, a complete `emerge -e world` will be done before publishing a new release.

 In any case you can install the stage4 **anytime** and update to the latest stable packages available via emerge with:

 ` ~ $ emerge -DuNav world`

 ## Changelog
-To avoid to navigate and search in the git history, a plaintext Changelog is provided, which will summarize and track the changes between the releases
+To avoid navigating and searching the git history, a plaintext Changelog is provided, which will summarize and track changes between releases.

 ## What you need to do...
 If you are using something from this repository, I appreciate if you "Star" the repository.
-This will give me the idea on how much people are using this stuff and then how much effort I need to put, to maintain the project in a good status.
+This will give me an idea of how many people are using this stuff and, consequently, how much effort I need to put in to maintain the project in a good state.

 ---